 Even though high on ecstasy, I should have known the jig was up.
-And even though I subconsciously wanted to stop living a lie, not right then.
-An adrenalized day of risk taking and partying left me hungry.
-I’d forgotten to eat.
-I opened my hotel room while balancing a to-go plate of barbeque.
+Perhaps sensed something was off as I reached my hotel room door.
+But I was starving.
+Over the course of a crazy day of drug vending and partying I’d forgotten to eat.
+I slid my key card through the lock thinking only about devouring the barbeque on a to-go plate in my hand.
 With the swing of a door, hunger became the least of my problems.

 Four uniformed cops seized me and introduced my face to the nearest bed.
-My wrists burned from breaking skin as the handcuffed me, but I felt lucky anyway.
+My wrists burned from shredding skin as they handcuffed me, but I felt lucky anyway.
 If I must be subdued by burly officers of the law, a pillow top mattress in a luxury hotel room was a pleasant place for the indignity.
-I cooperated with the buzz-kills in blue, avoiding a tazer shock and earning a loosening of my cuffs.
+I cooperated with the buzz-kills in blue, avoiding a taser shock and earning a loosening of my cuffs.

 The Asheville cops that subdued me were dismissed by John Thornmartin, a plainclothes North Carolina Alcohol Law Enforcement officer.
 “Sorry y’all had to wait around all night, fellas,” he said as they left.